lucas-emery/rocket-league-gym/README.md

 # The Rocket League Gym
-This is a python API that can be used to treat the game [Rocket League](https://www.rocketleague.com) as though it were an [Gym](https://gymnasium.farama.org/)-style environment for Reinforcement Learning projects.
+This is a python API that can be used to treat the game [Rocket League](https://www.rocketleague.com) as though it were a [Gym](https://gymnasium.farama.org/)-style environment for Reinforcement Learning projects.